1995parham/1995parham/README.md

 I am a Backend Developer and develope using Golang since 2014.
 I love open-source and try to develop useful and tangible software.
 I have experience with Frontend development too.
 Currently, I am studying Ph.D. at the Amirkabir University of Technology.
 My research interests include but not limited to Software-Defined Networking and Network Function Virtualization.
-I had worked in the IoT Platform and hardware field years ago and I have left these fields for the last two years.
+I also have experience in Internet of Things and desiging the Low Power LAN solutions.
 I live in Iran and I love my country.
 I can summarize my life with the following code:

 ```go